astronautlabs/bitstream/README.md

 # Motivation

-At [Astronaut Labs](https://astronautlabs.com) we build broadcast software for Node.js using Typescript.
-Doing that requires implementing lots of binary specifications.
-We needed a way to do this at scale while ensuring accuracy and quality.
-We also see value in making our standards implementations open source so they can serve as approachable reference implementations for other implementors.
-The best way to do that is to be extremely comprehensive in the way we build them.
+[Astronaut Labs](https://astronautlabs.com) is building a next-generation broadcast technology stack centered around Node.js and Typescript.
+That requires implementing a large number of binary specifications.
+We needed a way to do this at scale while ensuring accuracy, quality and comprehensiveness.
+We also see value in making our libraries open source so they can serve as approachable reference implementations for other implementors and increase competition in our industry.
+The best way to do that is to be extremely comprehensive in the way we build these libraries.
-Other implementations tend to skip "irrelevant" details or take shortcuts, we strive to avoid that and implement the standard as specified, even if we don't need parts of it for our immediate needs
+Other implementations tend to skip "irrelevant" details or take shortcuts, we strive to avoid this to produce the most complete libraries possible, even if we don't need every detail for our immediate needs.

 # Installation